XinFinOrg/XDCMonitor/src/monitoring/consensus/README.md

 ## Architecture

-The system follows a modular design with a central coordinator and specialized monitoring services:
+The system follows a modular NestJS architecture with a central coordinator and specialized monitoring services:

-### Central Coordinator
+### Module Structure

+- **[ConsensusModule](./consensus.module.ts)** - NestJS module that encapsulates all consensus-related monitors
-- **[ConsensusMonitorService](./consensus.monitor.ts)** - Coordinates the monitoring services and provides a unified interface
+- **[ConsensusMonitor](./consensus.monitor.ts)** - Orchestrates the monitoring services and provides a unified interface
 - **[Consensus Utilities](./consensus.utils.ts)** - Shared utilities for epoch detection, RPC client creation, and configuration

 ### Specialized Monitors